acidanthera/WhateverGreen/README.md

 - `igfxcflbklt=1` boot argument (and `enable-cfl-backlight-fix` property) to enable CFL backlight patch
 - `applbkl=0` boot argument to disable AppleBacklight.kext patches for IGPU.
 In case of custom AppleBacklight profile- [read here.](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.OldPlugins.en.md)
 - `-igfxmlr` boot argument (and `enable-dpcd-max-link-rate-fix` property) to apply the maximum link rate fix.
+- `-igfxhdmidivs` boot argument to fix the infinite loop on establishing Intel HDMI connections with a higher pixel clock rate on SKL, KBL and CFL platforms.
 - `-igfxlspcon` boot argument (and `enable-lspcon-support` property) to enable the driver support for onboard LSPCON chips.
 [Read the manual](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md)
 - `-igfxi2cdbg` boot argument to enable verbose output in I2C-over-AUX transactions (only for debugging purposes).